Jiamingxu20/ECE-385/README.md

 * If hit by the cannonball or collided with the other tank, the tank will reset to its inital position.

+* Players can pause the game anytime by pressing "ESC" on the keyborad.

+* Players can also restart the game by pressing "ENTER" on the keyborad after one round of game.

 * There are 4 kinds of function blocks and each of them will serve different functions.

 1. Iron :